-Between food shortages, epidemics, and other situations that the world has experienced lately, more and more families are making the shift towards self-reliant gardening, or, as also called, self-sufficient gardening.
+Between food shortages, epidemics, and other situations that the world has experienced lately, more and more families are making the shift toward self-reliant gardening, or, as also called, self-sufficient gardening.
 They are leaning more towards homegrown food.

-Instead, many people are starting to grow their own food even if just in a small space.
-From the simple vegetable garden to completely sustainable agriculture, the term “organic farmer” seems to be the new trend.
+Thus, people are starting to grow their own food even if just in a small garden.
+From simple vegetable gardens to completely sustainable agriculture, the terms organic farmer and organic gardening seem to be the new trend.

-If you are looking to achieve greater self-reliance where you live, it’s a good idea to start with self-reliant gardening.
+If you are looking to achieve a greater sense of self-reliant living, it’s a good idea to start with growing a self-reliant garden.

 Basically in its simplest form, a self-reliant garden provides you with a good bit of the food you need to survive, grown in a chemical-free or organic way.
-It means providing fresh vegetables, herbs, fruits, and berries for your family.
+It means providing the freshest produce, herbs, garden-fresh fruits, and berries for your family.
 It can include medicinal herbs and leafy greens as well as other types of crops, like grains.

 There are four things to consider and plan before you jump into self-reliant gardening.
 Getting these four things right from the beginning can mean the difference between a successful garden and one that fails.

 A simple soil test will quickly tell you everything you need to know about your soil.
 Samples of soil can be taken to your local agricultural center to be tested or you can purchase a kit locally.